Air gapped backup: What you should know?

 What is often overlooked is that by backing up to object storage in the cloud, most modern backup solutions offer the same benefits as Air Gapping, albeit in a different form, and without the risks or downsides.

-The most important thing to know is that when writing to object storage in the cloud, backup software overcomes several barriers and works it’s way through a set of checks and balances – which ransomware can’t negotiate.
+The most important thing to know is that when writing to object storage in the cloud, backup software overcomes several barriers and works its way through a set of checks and balances – which ransomware can’t negotiate.

 - Authentication – Most object storage targets don’t just let programs write data to them like they are a mounted SAN/NAS drive.
 The backup software needs to have authenticated using a secure, modern protocol such as OAUTH 2.0 and received a token.
-These tokens also have limited validity periods – and need to be refreshed by the backup software by re-identifying itself repeatedly as a valid user of such a token.
+These tokens also have limited validity periods – and need to be refreshed by the backup software by re-identifying themselves repeatedly as valid users of such a token.
 No ransomware variants have been found that authenticate themselves to object storage targets – for the simple reason that it is hard to do so.
 There are much easier targets for ransomware authors to go after.
 In fact, object storage targets are one of the few types of data repositories that have remained immune from ransomware attacks.

-- Protocol change – Local data backups from the data source to the backup servers may make their way over a LAN in the form of ethernet packets, but when writing to object storage, the data is most likely written over https using REST APIs.
+- Protocol change – Local data backups from the data source to the backup servers may make their way over a LAN in the form of ethernet packets, but when writing to object storage, the data is most likely written over HTTPS using REST APIs.
 This is a change in protocol that ransomware can’t easily negotiate.

 - Small Access Window – Good backup software will preserve the connection to object storage for only the time required to complete the backup or restore operation.
 It will remove the access token used for the backup or restore session once completed, thwarting any possibility of an extraneous agent using the token for illegitimate use.
-This is almost the same as the “flip ON” and “flip OFF” storage approach.
+This is almost the same as the “flip ON” and “flip OFF” storage approaches.

 - Warning mechanisms – Cloud object storage systems also have ways to detect en masse operations like a large number of file deletions – which is typical of ransomware – and issue warnings.